code16/sharp/docs/guide/commands.md

 Here is the full list of available methods:

-- `configureConfirmationText(string $confirmationText)`: if set the Command will ask a confirmation to the user before executing
+- `configureConfirmationText(string $confirmationText)`: if set the Command will ask a confirmation to the user before executing (warning: for now, the confirmation will not properly work in a Wizard Command)
 - `configureDescription(string $description)`: this text will appear under the Command label
 - `configureFormModalTitle(string $formModalTitle)`: if the Command has a Form, the title of the modal will be its label, or `$formModalTitle` if defined
 - `configureFormModalButtonLabel(string $formModalButtonLabel)`: if the Command has a Form, the label of the OK button will be `$formModalButtonLabel`